DIASPlanetary/Saturn_LFEs/README.md

 ## Data Processing

 The new published catalogue and its satellites files are obtained using the scripts in `data_processing/`.
-To be able to obtain them we need original raw files:
+To be able to obtain them we need original raw files to be placed in `data/raw/`:

 - [Yearly raw Saturn Kilometric Radiation (SKR) files](https://doi.org/10.25935/zkxb-6c84) containing the flux information for the duration of the Cassini mission.
-Located in `SKR_raw/`.
+Place them in `data/raw/SKR_raw/`.
 - [Low Frequency Extensions (LFEs) catalogue](https://doi.org/10.5281/zenodo.8075624) containing LFE start and stop times as well as polygon vertices on the flux map from SKR raw data.
 Also has a csv file containing start and stop times of LFEs.
 - [Phase information](https://figshare.le.ac.uk/articles/dataset/PPO_phases_2004-2017/10201442)